man sitting with lemon car

 • Any business vehicles purchased or used by owners or businesses with more than five registered vehicles in the state of California

 California’s lemon law requirements offer specific guidelines to determine whether a vehicle qualifies as a lemon.
-If you begin experiencing problems with your new or used vehicle while it is under warranty, you must give the manufacturer a “reasonable number of attempts” to fix it.
+If you begin experiencing problems with your vehicle while it is under the manufacturer’s warranty, you must give the manufacturer a “reasonable number of attempts” to fix it.
 If the problems continue, your vehicle may qualify as a lemon.

 Your car may qualify for Lemon Law in California if it meets the following criteria:

-1. The problem arose within 18,000 miles or 18 months, whichever came first.
-You may be eligible for Lemon Law protection if you bought a new car, and it developed a problem after 18,000 miles or 18 months.
+1. The problem arose while still under the manufacturer’s warranty.
+You may be eligible for Lemon Law protection if you bought a new motor vehicle and it developed a problem while still covered by the warranty — an original new motor vehicle warranty, a certified pre-owned warranty, or a Lemon Law buy-back warranty.

 2. You notified the manufacturer about the problem.
-This is typically done by taking the car to a dealership authorized by the manufacturer.
+This is typically done by taking the motor vehicle to a dealership authorized by the manufacturer.

 4. The manufacturer was unable to fix the problem.
-Even if the manufacturer made multiple attempts to repair the problem, your car may still qualify for Lemon Law if it cannot do so successfully.
+Even if the manufacturer made multiple repair attempts to address the problem, your motor vehicle may still qualify for Lemon Law if it cannot do so successfully.

-If your car meets all these criteria, you may be eligible for a refund or replacement vehicle under California’s Lemon Law.
+If your motor vehicle meets all these criteria, you may be eligible for a refund or replacement vehicle under California’s Lemon Law.

 What Are You Entitled to Under Lemon Law?